Seneca-ICTOER/AdvOOP/docs/E-STL/Algorithms.md

 Each library is independent of any other library.

 This chapter introduces each library of the algorithms category in turn and describes some commonly used features.
-This introduction includes descriptions of selected functions with examples.
-For fuller details, see the online references cited in the [tutorials section](/resources/tutorials.html) of the course web site.
+This introduction includes descriptions of selected functions with examples.  <!-- MISSING For fuller details, see the online references cited in the [tutorials section](/resources/tutorials.html) of the course web site.-->